forestgrape/coronavirus/index.md

 * Virus RNA early on in the alimentary seems not to be an indication for ARDS even though this indicates a high overall viral load:
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
     * diarrhea is not risk for ADRS in influenza [Yuen](#yuen).
     * increased nausea or vomiting seem to be no indication for a severe disease outcome [Zhong](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
-However vomiting a slight indication for ADRS in influenza [Yuen](#yuen)
+However vomiting a slight indication for ADRS in influenza [Yuen](#yuen).

 ### Treatment Goals